microbit-foundation/dev-docs/hardware/1-5-revision.md

 Two key pieces of information to help understand the internals of the micro:bit are:

-* The [schematics](./schematic), which shows the detailed component data and connectivity of the device.
+* The [schematics](../schematic), which show the detailed component data and connectivity of the device.

-* The [reference design](./reference-design), which is a complete module design of a compatible micro:bit, and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.
+* The [reference design](../reference-design), which is a complete module design of a compatible micro:bit,and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.

 ## Hardware Description